 Vivacious is an epic emote that features impressive moves.
 The emote was released in 2018 and it’s been missing from the in-game item shop since 2019.

 Epic is the master of collaborations.
 Marvel’s introduction to the Fortnite universe has boosted the game’s popularity to unimaginable levels.
 Seeing comic book characters and even skits from movies in Fortnite is an everyday thing now.

-Marsh Walk was a part of the Marshmello concert in 2019.
-The dance was a part of the DJ’s set, and it hasn’t been back to the shop for more than 450 days.
+Rawr is a part of the Dino Guard set and it hasn’t been back to the shop for more than 950 days.

 If you have any of these emotes or dances, always spare a slot for them in your emote wheel to prove how long you’ve been awesome to every enemy’s face that crosses your path.

 Related: See the full list of all Fortnite Dances and Emotes